-5.2 Protection of Trees on Private Property
+9.3.12 Protection of Trees on Private Property

-- 1. That the report entitled Protection of Trees on Private Property dated June 17, 2019 be received; and, - 2.
-That staff be directed to take the proposed approach for internal and public consultation; and, - That following the internal and public consultation, issues identified in this report, together with comments from the public, and Committee, be addressed by staff in a comprehensive report to the Committee of the Whole with a draft by-law; and, - 4.
+- That the report entitled Protection of Trees on Private Property dated June 17, 2019 be received; and. - 2.
+That the presentation regarding Protection of Trees on Private Property be received; and, - 3.
+That staff be directed to take the proposed approach for internal and public consultation; and, - 4.
+That following the internal and public consultation, issues identified in this report, together with comments from the public, and Committee, be addressed by staff in a comprehensive report to the Committee of the Whole with a draft by-law; and. - 5.
 That Staff be authorized and directed to do all things necessary to give effect to this resolution.